Semgrep Privacy Policy

 Debugging data collected when traces are requested

-To help debug performance issues, Semgrep can send traces, enabled via --trace
+To help debug performance issues, Semgrep CLI can send traces, enabled via --trace

 .